allancaffee/relay/website/versioned_docs/version-v11.0.0/guides/testing-relay-components.md

 ### Relay Component Test

-Using `createMockEnvironment` and `MockPayloadGenerator` allows writing concise tests for components that are using Relay hooks.
-Both those modules can be imported from `relay-test-utils`
+Using `createMockEnvironment` and `MockPayloadGenerator` allow you to write concise tests for components that use Relay hooks.
+Both those modules can be imported from `relay-test-utils`.

 ```javascript